koszeggy/KGySoft.Drawing.Tools/README.md

   <br/><em>Debugger Visualizer Usage</em>
 </p>

 Either click the magnifier icon or choose a debugger visualizer from the drop down list (if more visualizers are applicable).
-Starting with Visual Studio 2022 version 17.9 Preview 1 a new type of visualizers are available that can remain open while stepping through the code.
+Starting with Visual Studio 2022 version 17.11 a new type of visualizers are available that can remain open while stepping through the code.
 These debugger visualizers can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=KGySoft.drawing-debugger-visualizers-x64) only.

 <p align="center">
   <img alt="Debugging a Graphics instance" src="https://github.com/user-attachments/assets/7659a0a1-7a66-40a1-8fd7-9222823e52f0"/>